box/boxcli/README.md

 The Box CLI is a user-friendly command line tool which allows both technical and non-technical users to leverage the Box API to perform routine or bulk actions.
 There is no need to write any code, as these actions are executed through a [set of commands](#command-topics).

 Among other features, Box CLI includes the following functionality:
-* Bulk actions - A csv file can be used to execute commands in bulk and each row of the spreadsheet is treated as an individual API call.
+* Bulk actions - A csv file can be used to execute commands in bulk, and each row of the spreadsheet is treated as an individual API call.
 * As-User header - Act on behalf of another user.
 * Search API - Search for files and folders in your Box Enterprise account.